To be accepted into competition, your short film has to adhere to the rules. Read them carefully!

 To take part in March On Film, you need to register a team based in Ireland.

-The competition begins at midnight on Saturday 1st March.
-The film has to be uploaded before midnight on Tuesday 31st March.
+The competition begins at midnight on Thursday 1st March 2018.
+The film must be uploaded before midnight on Saturday 31st March.

 Your March On Film short film can be in any language.
 If it’s in anything other than English, English subtitles are required.
 Subtitles can be added in the video editing program.

 Your film should be between 2 and 6 minutes in length.
 The maximum allowed length of the end credits is 60 seconds.
 The length of the film is measured from the end of the opening slates to the beginning of the end credits.
 This way, including the end credits, the maximum total length of your film is 7 minutes + 15 seconds of opening slates

 All compulsory elements will be published on the March On Film website and our Facebook Page at 12.01am on Thursday 1st March.

 At the time of the competition launch, we reveal the compulsory elements which have to appear in each film.
 Creative interpretations are accepted.

 Everyone involved in your film has to be a volunteer – no paid workers.
 Rewarding crew and cast members with food and drinks is recommended.
 The makeup of your team may change even during the month, as long as the names appearing in your end credits and paperwork are correct.

 All creative work has to happen within the month of March, including brainstorming, screenwriting, rehearsals, set dressing, makeup, camera work, editing and sound editing.
 Certain preparations can be can done beforehand: Assembling the team, securing gear, scouting locations, sourcing music and sorting out music copyright.